briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     practice veterinary medicine or any of its branches, or who is registered as a graduate animal technician under Ohio R.C.
 Chapter 4741;

-    27. _(27)_ A person who has been issued a hearing aid dealer’s or fitter’s license or trainee permit under Ohio R.C.
+    27. _(27)_ A person who has been issued a hearing aid dealer's or fitter's license or trainee permit under Ohio R.C.
 Chapter 4747;

     28. _(28)_ A person who has been issued a class A, class B or class C